adityabist/Titanic---Machine-Learning-from-Disaster/README.md

 # Titanic---Machine-Learning-from-Disaster
 Start here!
-Predict survival on the Titanic and get familiar with ML basics
+Predict survival on the Titanic and get familiar with ML basics Kaggle Competition - Trying to predict passenger Survivability
-# Regression_Analysis_House_Price_Prediction_Kaggle
-Kaggle Competition - Trying to predict House Prices House Prices - Advanced Regression Techniques

-This project will try to predict sriviability of passengers using the Tittanic dataset.
+This project will try to predict survivability of passengers using the Titanic dataset.
 It will consider both categorical and non categorical features.
 Also, it will make use of the _LogisticRegression_ regression model to predict the prices.

 - 👋 Hi, I’m @adityabist